dbt-labs/docs.getdbt.com/website/docs/guides/explorer-qs.md

 - Explore column-level lineage across projects.

 ### Hands-On
-- Filter the Platform Project’s Project-Level Lineage for Public models using the access:public filter
+- In the lineage graph, filter the Platform Project’s Project-Level Lineage for Public models using the access:public filter
   - Make a note of which models are referenced by the analytics project.
 - Explore the Analytics Project’s lineage
   - Choose a model in the Platform project referenced by the Analytics project.
 Look at the multi-project column level lineage of its primary key column.